Truelove Dog Harness | Front And Top Lead Fastening Clip

 Can this harness be used in the car?

 Yes.
 The handle can have many uses and can come in useful if you also want to use it as a dog car harness and thus provides extra security in the car.
-Just thread the car seat belt through the handle for extra piece of mind.
+Just thread the car seat belt through the handle for extra peace of mind.

 The handle is also handy if you find yourself in a confrontational situation with another dog and need to pull your dog away from any potential threat.
 It can also be used to aid climbing if you climb hills or mountains with your dog and is great if you go swimming or boating with your dog or get involved in hydrotherapy, as you can use it to pull the dog out of the water easily.